AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 * Appointment Type
 * [Optional] Note

-The management of all appointments is achieved through the `AppointmentList` class stored in the `AddressBook`, similar to the `UniquePatientList`. `AppointmentList` supports adding, editing and deleting of appointments to the list.
-The operation `AppointmentList#add(Appointment)` checks if the incoming appointment already exists in the list, preventing duplicates from occurring.
-Since an `Appointment` can only exist in the `AppointmentList` if a `Patient` with the corresponding NRIC exists in the `AddressBook`, this will be checked in the execution of the `AddApptCommand`.
+To add an `Appointment`, `AppointmentList`, `UniquePatientList` and `AddressBook` implements the following operations:
+* `UniquePatientList#hasPatientWithNric(Nric)` - Checks if there exists a patient with the NRIC in the list.
+* `AppointmentList#hasAppointment(Appointment)` - Checks if there exists an appointment with the same NRIC, Date and Start Time.
+* `AddressBook#isValidApptForPatient(Appointment)` - Checks if appointment date is not before Date of Birth of patient.
+* `AppointmentList#samePatientHasOverlappingAppointment(Appointment)` - Checks if same patient has another appointment with overlapping Time Period.
+* `AppointmentList#addAppointment(Appointment)` - Add the Appointment to the list.

+Those operations are exposed in the `Model` interface as `Model#hasPatientWithNric(Nric)`,  `Model#hasAppointment(Appointment)`, `Model#isValidApptForPatient(Appointment)`, `Model#samePatientHasOverlappingAppointment(Appointment)` and `Model#addAppointment(Appointment)` respectively.

-Given below is an example usage scenario and how the add appointment mechanism works.
+Given below is an example usage scenario and how the add appointment mechanism behaves at each step.

-1. The user executes `addAppt i/ S9922758A d/ 2024-03-27 from/ 00:00 to/ 00:30 t/ Medical Check-up note/`, attempting to create an appointment for a patient with NRIC: S9922758A on 27 Mar 2024 from 12am to 1230am.
+1. The user executes `addAppt i/T0123456A d/2024-03-27 from/00:00 to/00:30 t/Medical Check-up`.
-2. `AddApptCommand` calls `Model#hasPatientWithNric(Nric)` to check if the given NRIC belongs to an individual in the system.
+2. `AddApptCommand` calls `Model#hasPatientWithNric(Nric)` using `Appointment#getNric()` to get the NRIC of the patient that the appointment is for.
+This checks if T0123456A (NRIC) belongs to an existing patient in the system.
 If yes, continue.
-Else throw a `CommandException`.
+Else, throw a `CommandException` to highlight to the user that the given NRIC does not exist.
 3. `AddApptCommand` calls `Model#hasAppointment(Appointment)` to check if an equivalent appointment exists in the system.
 If no, continue.
-Else throw a `CommandException`.
+Else, throw a `CommandException` to highlight to the user that the appointment to be created already exists.
+4. `AddApptCommand` calls `Model#isValidApptForPatient(Appointment)` to check if the Date of appointment is before the corresponding patient's Date of Birth.
+If no, continue.
+Else, throw a `CommandException` to highlight to the user that the date of the appointment cannot be before patient is born.
+5. `AddApptCommand` calls `Model#samePatientHasOverlappingAppointment(Appointment)` to check if there exists another appointment for the same patient over an overlapping Time Period.
+If no, continue.
+Else throw a `CommandException` to highlight to the user that an existing appointment overlaps with the appointment to be created.
-4. `AddApptCommand` calls `Model#addAppointment(Appointment)` to add the appointment to the `AddressBook`.
+6. `AddApptCommand` calls `Model#addAppointment(Appointment)` to add the appointment to the `AddressBook`.
-5. We are done.

 The following sequence diagram shows how an addAppt operation goes through the `Logic` component: